Michele Valerie Ronnick

 • “In Search of William Sanders Scarborough (1852-1926),” Diversity Summit Week at Carthage College, Dept of Classics, Kenosha, WI, March, 2014

-• “The Mysterious Mr. Hartley,” TWO DAY SYMPOSIUM: Classicisms in the Black Atlantic, March 14-15, 2014, Kelsey Library, University of Michigan, Sponsored by the College of Literature, Science and the Arts, Office of the Vice President for Research, The International Institute, The Institute for the Humanities, The Eisenberg Institute for Historical Studies, The Modern Greek Program, The Dept. of History, The Dept. of Comparative Literature, The Dept. of Classical Studies, and The Dept. of Afro-American and African Studies in collaboration with Contexts for Classics
+• “The Mysterious Mr. Hartley,” Two day symposium: Classicisms in the Black Atlantic, March 14-15, 2014, Kelsey Library, University of Michigan, Sponsored by the College of Literature, Science and the Arts, Office of the Vice President for Research, The International Institute, The Institute for the Humanities, The Eisenberg Institute for Historical Studies, The Modern Greek Program, The Dept. of History, The Dept. of Comparative Literature, The Dept. of Classical Studies, and The Dept. of Afro-American and African Studies in collaboration with Contexts for Classics

 • “Black Carolinians and Classical Education- A Look at the Lives of Six Native Sons: Daniel Payne (1811-1893), Francis Cardozo (1837-1903), Cornelius Scott (1855-1922), William Bulkley (1861-1933) and Edward Porter Davis (1879-1938),” TWO DAY SYMPOSIUM: “Classics, Black Colleges, and Civil Rights: Theodore B. Guérard Lecture Series, Sponsored by the College of Charleston and the School of Languages, Cultures, and World Affairs and African American Studies Department, Charleston, SC, March 23-24, 2015